GoogleWebComponents/style-guide/README.md

 * Elements should contain a dash in their name (e.g `<my-tabs>` vs `<tabs>`), per spec.
 * Google elements should be prefixed with “google” (e.g `<google-sheets`> vs `<g-sheets>`).
 * Where multiple words are required for the name, they should be separated with a dash (e.g `<google-street-view-pano>` vs `<google-streetviewpano>`) for readability.
-* Unless for private use, elements should use a unique name to avoid clashing with existing elements.
+* Unless for private use, elements should use a unique name to avoid clashing with [existing](https://github.com/GoogleWebComponents) elements.

+## Licensing

+Note, that this section is mostly relevant to Google engineers working on elements and follows current requirements around open-source projects.

+* As with other open source code that Google releases, use the Apache 2.0 license.
+* Include a [LICENSE](https://github.com/GoogleWebComponents/google-chart/blob/master/LICENSE) file at the top level of your project.
+* Include a copyright comment in your [demo.html](https://github.com/GoogleWebComponents/google-youtube/blob/master/demo.html#L2) file.
+* Include "license": "Apache2" in your [bower.json](https://github.com/GoogleWebComponents/google-youtube/blob/master/bower.json#L10).